danwdart/websites/serverless.md

 Start offline: `sudo sls offline start`

+# Testing libraries

+Something to do with `docker run --rm -it lambci/lambda:build-provided.al2 bash`...

 # TODO

 Investigate a way not to use this library and use our own glibc's binaries or even an AppImage.